wmhilton-stoplight/platform-docs/7.-projects/project-overview.md

 * Select a [version or branch](project-settings.md).
 * View the number of nodes by type (articles, models, APIs, and endpoints).
 * For projects connected to Git, see the last commit for the selected branch.
-* See when the project was last updated.
+* See when project settings were last updated.

 For API and Style Guide projects, you can:

 * Edit the [version or branch](project-settings.md).
-(This option is not available for [Stoplight CLI projects](../2.-workspaces/f.working-with-local-projects.md).)
+(This option isn't available for [Stoplight CLI projects](../2.-workspaces/f.working-with-local-projects.md).)
 * Go to the published documentation for the project.
 * Manage [project settings](project-settings.md).